-Trump to preside over signing ceremony between Israel and Arab states at the White House
+Israel signs deal establishing formal ties with two Arab states at the White House

+“We’re here this afternoon to change the course of history.
+After decades of division and conflict, we mark the dawn of a new Middle East,” Trump said, addressing a crowd on the South Lawn from a lectern set up on the balcony above.
+“Thanks to the courage of the leaders present, we take a major stride toward a future in which people of all faiths and backgrounds can live together in peace and prosperity.”

-Israeli Prime Minister Benjamin Netanyahu will attend, but the UAE and Bahrain chose to send their foreign ministers rather than heads of state or government.
-That, along with precautions against the spread of the coronavirus, will deny Trump the chance to fully re-create the historic group handshakes that were the symbolic capstone of past White House peace ceremonies.
+Israeli Prime Minister Benjamin Netanyahu attended the ceremony, but the UAE and Bahrain chose to send their foreign ministers rather than heads of state or government.
+That, along with precautions against the spread of the coronavirus, denied Trump the chance to fully re-create the historic group handshakes that were the symbolic capstone of past White House peace ceremonies.

 Nonetheless, the agreement is historic on its own.
 The last Arab state to make peace with Israel was Jordan, in 1994.
 Egypt was the first, in 1979.
 The agreement is also significant for relegating the Palestinians to the sidelines.
 Palestinian leaders have rejected the Trump peace efforts for three years and have called the two Arab nations traitors to their cause.